robtweed/mg-webComponents/TUTORIAL.md

         };

-You'll see that we're specifying both state and children properties to the outermost *&lt;tutorial-div&gt; WebComponent, and applying different state to the innermost *&lt;tutorial-div&gt; WebComponent.
+You'll see that we're specifying both state and children properties to the outermost *tutorial-div* WebComponent, and applying different state to the innermost *tutorial-div* WebComponent.

 The WebComponent loader module and HTML file for this example (*/www/tutorial/js/app3.js* and */www/tutorial/step3.html*) are the same as before.
 This time when you load the HTML file,